salindersidhu/BugTap/README.md

 ## Overview

-A single player game featuring a table with six food items placed around the center.
-Bugs will spawn randomly from the top and bottom of the table, heading straight towards the nearest food.
-Upon reaching food, bugs will immediately eat it before proceeding to the next available one.
-The goal of this game is to tap or click the bugs before they eat all of the food within 60 seconds.
-The game ends upon the expiration of the timer or the bugs eaten all of the food on the table.
-Built using source technologies.
+A single player game featuring a table with food placed around the center.
+Bugs will spawn continuously from all corners of the table, heading straight towards the nearest food.
+Players must tap or click on the bugs to squish them before they eat all of the food.
+The game continues with bugs spawning until no food remains.
+The goal is to survive for as long as possible, squishing as many bugs as you can.
+Bugtap was built using source technologies.

 <p float="left">
     <img src="https://seeklogo.com/images/T/typescript-logo-B29A3F462D-seeklogo.com.png" height="150" width="150">